SecureIdentityAlliance/osia/src/doc/03 - security.rst

 - the hash,
 - an optional signature of the hash, in detached mode if possible to save space

+The algorithms used must at least be compliant with :rfc:`7518`.
+But it is **highly recommended to apply the latest regulations from international organization such as NIST or ANSSI.** They provide up-to-date requirements for key size and algorithms, including Post Quantum Cryptography.

 The overall process for signing the data is:

 1. Define the scope of the integrity, i.e. which JSON nodes must be considered in the operation.